-For residential alcohol rehabilitation that gets results, Michael’s House.
-The experts at Michael’s House work closely with every patient to insure that they are stronger, healthier and smarter than before they entered the program.
+If you would like to learn more about residential alcohol rehabilitation that gets results, Michael’s House is here for you.
+The experts at Michael’s House are proud to work closely with every patient to ensure that they are stronger, healthier and smarter than before they entered the program.

 Speak with an Admissions Coordinator 877-345-8494